Subsections

 backgroundset - name of background event file

 Now that we are confident that our spectrum is not piled up, we can continue by finding the source and background region areas.
-(This process is identical to that used for IMAGING data.)
-This is done with the task backscale, which takes into account any bad pixels or chip gaps, and writes the result into the BACKSCAL keyword of the spectrum table.
+This process is identical to that used for Imaging data in §7.10, but is shown here for convenience.
+We will use the task backscale, which takes into account any bad pixels or chip gaps, and writes the result into the BACKSCAL keyword of the spectrum table.

 To find the source and background extraction areas: